fingerprintjs/fingerprint-pro-cloudfront-integration/CONTRIBUTING.md

 ### How to build
 * After cloning the repository, run `yarn install` to install dependencies.

-Run `yarn build` for creating a build in `dist` folder.
-After building, `dist/fingerprintjs-pro-cloudfront-lambda-function.js` file is created, and it is used to deploy to Lambda@Edge.
+* Run `yarn build` to build the project into the `dist` folder.
+The created `dist/fingerprintjs-pro-cloudfront-lambda-function.js` file is meant to be deployed to Lambda@Edge.

 ### How to deploy to Lambda@Edge